Table of Contents

 To create a query:

-1. In the Query-section of the tree use the + or context menu to create a new query
+1. In the Query-section of the tree, use the + or context menu to create a new query

 2. Specify a name and a source index

-4. Save and close
+4. Save

 The intricacies of queries and expressions are beyond the scope of this article – you can read much more about that subject in the queries documentation – but once you’ve created a set of expressions and saved you should see fewer products returned by the query.
 In this manner you can create personal and shared queries for a variety of purposes.

-Configure Queries
+Manage Queries

 To top